• 5 min read

 • Seatbelts: All seatbelts must be functional.

-• Mirrors: The vehicle must have at least one rearview mirror.
+• Mirrors: The vehicle must have a rearview mirror and side mirrors.

 • Wipers: Windshield wipers must be working.